rodrigocfd/winlamb/README.md

 WinLamb by no means covers the whole Win32 API, simply because it's too huge.
 It just wraps some things.
 New features are constantly being added, though.

+There is a great WinLamb presentation from *Utah C++ Programmers* here: https://youtu.be/2K52YX-vHv4

 ## 2. Setup

 WinLamb is a header-only library.
 You can clone the repository or simply [download](https://github.com/rodrigocfd/winlamb/archive/master.zip) the files; once referenced in your source code, it should work right away.